markholloway/markholloway.github.io/_posts/2019-01-01-python-mac.md

 ```

-Read more on [`pipenv`](https://pypi.org/project/pipenv/) and check [this](https://gist.github.com/bradtraversy/c70a93d6536ed63786c434707b898d55) handy list of common commands.
+Read more on [`pipenv`](https://pypi.org/project/pipenv/) and check [this](https://gist.github.com/bradtraversy/c70a93d6536ed63786c434707b898d55) handy list of common commands from Brad Traversy.